 —Mike Fox, Director of Project Services, SafeNet Consulting

-An applied computing bachelor’s degree provides a solid foundation for someone who wants to specialize in an area of IT.
-It could also:
+An applied computing bachelor’s degree provides a solid foundation for someone who wants to specialize in an area of IT by:

-- Help you move from an entry or mid-level IT position to a higher-level role, such as a database or computer developer, or a management role.
+- Helping you move from an entry or mid-level IT position to a higher-level role, such as a database or computer developer, or a management role.

-- Prove to employers that you’re skilled in both the theory behind computer science and its direct application.
+- Proving to employers that you’re skilled in both the theory behind computer science and its direct application.

-- Provide a solid foundation in business, leadership, and communication skills.
+- Providing a solid foundation in business, leadership, and communication skills.

-- Teach you how to develop new technologies and participate in future tech innovation.
+- Teaching you how to develop new technologies and participate in future tech innovation.

 Wondering if an applied computing degree is a good fit?
 Here are six signs that it’s the right path for you.

-University of Wisconsin offers an online Bachelor of Science in Applied Computing.
+The University of Wisconsin offers an online, 61-credit Bachelor of Science in Applied Computing degree completion program.
 Start your journey.

 Curious about what you’d learn in UW Applied Computing courses?
 See the curriculum.